-D Provides formal orientation for members of the administrative authority working with the program:
+Provides formal orientation for governing board members:

-- 1 Ensures new members of the administrative authority working with the program receive formal orientation to: - a Applicable laws and regulations. - b National CASA/GAL Association Core Model. - c National CASA/GAL Association Standards for Local CASA/GAL Programs. - d Roles of national, state and local CASA/GAL programs. - e The program's goals, objectives, structure and operations, including receiving key documents.
+- 1 Ensures new members of the governing board receive formal orientation to: - a Applicable laws and regulations. - b National CASA/GAL Association Core Model. - c National CASA/GAL Association Standards for Local CASA/GAL Programs. - d Roles of national, state and local CASA/GAL programs. - e The program's goals, objectives, structure and operations. - f Applicable fiduciary responsibilities, including financial oversight. - 2 | Ensures the governing board members are familiarized with program services and are provided with key documents related to program governance and/or nonprofit board responsibilities. - 3 | Completes screening and background checks for governing board members consistent with Standard 5.B above prior to affiliation.

-Establishes a written plan for ongoing training and development to improve the knowledge and skills of the administrative authority's members who work directly with the program.
+Establishes a written plan for ongoing training and development to improve the knowledge and skills of the governing board that is reviewed and evaluated annually.